 The best solution is the use of mild peels followed by a lotion containing growth factor to accelerate the natural skin regeneration process.
 It is very important to select the right peel for the skin type on the eyelid area.

 Of course, the type of peel to be used in order to accelerate the blending process is very different from the one used for the ablation of the Xanthelasma for removal.
 Moreover, the eyelid area is more sensitive than the rest of the face, hence the peel should be milder than other peels used for skin rejuvenation.

-It is well known that the function of beauty cosmetic peels is to mildly ablate the epidermis and stimulate the fiberblasts, in this way the natural regeneration kicks in.
-However, if regrowth is to be accelerated a hydraditng cream with grothfactor should be used soon after the old skin had been peeled off.
+It is well known that the function of beauty cosmetic peels is to mildly ablate the epidermis and stimulate the fibroblasts, in this way the natural regeneration kicks in.
+However, if regrowth is to be accelerated a hydrating cream with growth factor should be used soon after the old skin had been peeled off.

 It is normally suggested to use hydrating cream because the immediate after effect of cosmetic peels are often dry skin.
 Also, sun protection should be worn during the skin regeneration period.
 This bis because if the skin is exposed to the sun while regenerating, the ultraviolet rays are more likely to damage the DNA and therefore cause cell mutations.
 This is the main reason why if prolonged sun exposure following the use of cosmetic peels the likelihood of developing sun spots increases dramatically., hence defeating the whole point of using peels in the first place.